Rainymood/rainymood.github.io/_pages/start.md

 [//]: # ({: .notice--info})

+Great software consists of three things: A solved problem (think: hexagonal architecture and domain-driven design), a solid testing strategy that proves that you've solved the problem, and some thoughtful thinking about the interfaces and interactions between components.

 * [Book notes: A philosophy of software design]({% post_url 2024-05-03-book-notes-a-philosophy-of-software-design %}): Complexity and software
 * [A tale of two values]({% post_url 2024-01-19-a-tale-of-two-values %}): What is more important: something that works or something that we can change?